joejag/tech-lead-talk/structure.md

 Situation -> what I did -> what I should have done (lessons, advice)

 Situations
  * Time management.
 No code, too much code.
-(Code all the time vs No coding)
+(Code all the time vs No coding).
+Delegate by diary
+ * Self-empowered team vs Directing everything.
+Si
  * The Grad decision (Experience vs Diversity)
  * The dev who wanted to document everything + standup confrontation (Document all the things?)
  * Helping people see your concerns - emtional investment in spike
- * Self-empowered team vs Directing everything

 WRAPUP
 3 bits of advice